capteeen/arvil-co-pilot/arvil/GETTING-STARTED.md

 # Getting Started with ARVIL

-ARVIL (Advanced Robust Virtual Innovation Lab) is an AI-powered blockchain engineer assistant that helps you develop and deploy Solana smart contracts.
+ARVIL (Advanced Robust Virtual Innovation Lab) is an AI-powered blockchain engineer assistant that helps you develop and deploy smart contracts on multiple blockchain networks including Solana, Ethereum, and Base.
 This guide will help you get started with ARVIL quickly.

 ## Installation